Cyber-Security-Club-GIETU/team-drishti/OverTheWire/bandit/WRITEUP.md

 | cat     | file or files|  output the content of file or files | 'cat [option] [file/files]'|

 Approach: using ssh and necessary credentials(found on previous lab ), I connected to the remote server of BanditLab and entered in the home directory (~) of Level 1.
-To list all the contents of the current directory, use the ls command: ls
+To list all the contents of the current directory, I used the 'ls' command.

-Next, let’s output the content of the -(dash) file using the cat command : cat < -
+Next, for output the content of the -(dash) file, I used the 'cat' command : cat < -

 The password for the next level is stored in this file. 🚀